What is Intern Housing?

 I’m in a Miltimore 2x2 suite, where will I cook and store food?

 You are welcome to bring your own minifridge to store in your room as well.
-Microfridges are not available to rent to the intern housing program for the summer.

 Can I use the University gym or recreational facilities?

-Interns interested in a gym membership may purchase one directly from University Recreation.
+Yes.
+Interns interested in using the facilities will be able to purchase a summer pass directly from University Recreation.
 Please bring your UNC Charlotte ID to the gym and inform the staff working that you are part of the UNC Charlotte Intern Housing program.
-The Summer 2025 gym membership is $50.
+Please note that interns must adhere to all UREC Policies, including policies regarding prohibited articles of clothing including tank tops.

-• For hard wired connection, you will need a RJ-45 Ethernet cable to connect to the wall jack.
+- For hard wired connection, you will need a RJ-45 Ethernet cable to connect to the wall jack.

-• Using a personal wireless router will not help with Internet speed and will interfere with building wireless signals.
+- Personal routers are not allowed.
+Using a personal wireless router will not help with Internet speed and will interfere with building wireless signals.

-How do I get something repaired in the room during my stay?
+How do I get something repaired?

-• Interns in Miltimore call Belk Hall at 704-687-5576
+- Interns in Miltimore Hall will call the Belk Hall desk at 704-687-5576

-• Interns in Martin call Martin Hall at 704-687-6131
+- Interns in MartinHall will call the Martin Hall desk at 704-687-6131

 Where can I do laundry?